American Association for Cancer Research

-Cancer estimates of the incidence of, and mortality from 27 cancers for all countries in the world in 2008, based on IARC data.
+Cancer estimates of the incidence and prevalence of, and mortality from, 28 cancers for all countries in the world, based on IARC data.
 Tables, charts and graphs can be constructed by either cancer site or geographical population, male or female.
-Predictions for incidence and mortality by cancer and by country are available through 2030 in 5 year increments.
+Predictions for incidence and mortality by cancer and by country are available through 2035 in 5 year increments.

 National Cancer Institute

 Atlas of Cancer Mortality in the U.S., 1950-1994

 "Provides interactive maps, graphs, text, tables and figures showing geographic patterns and time trends of cancer death rates for the time period 1950-1994 for more than 40 cancers."

 Generated monthly from the PubMed bibliographic database, Topic Searches offer literature searches on over 100 cancer topics.

 Division of Cancer Epidemiology and Genetics

 Includes datasets from completed occupational epidemiology studies, an interactive risk attributable program, and other tools.
 Also available are epidemiological software programs, information on fellowships and research activities, and the full-text of journal articles written by DCEG researchers.